Due to funding, at present this service is only available in East Sussex (not Brighton & Hove.)

 Families can submit an Enquiry Form so we can contact you to arrange an informal chat in the first instance.

-We also accept submitted Enquiry Forms from professionals such as nursery staff, key workers, health visitors and social workers.
+We also accept submitted Enquiry Forms from any statutory or voluntary agency working with the family.
 It is the third parties responsibility to gain permission to share the potential service-user’s contact details with us.